runtimeverification/evm-semantics/proofs/erc20.md

 `<refund>` cell specifies that a refund may be issued.
 This function will refund a gas if the allowance value is 0 while the previous value is greater than 0, re-claiming the corresponding entry of the storage.

 Note that, however, we have not specified the refund detail since it is not essential for the functional correctness.
+We can specify that upon request.

 ```{.k .erc20-spec .hkg-spec}
 refund: